QuarkChain/goquarkchain/tests/loadtest/README.md

 In order to run loadtest, you need to get your own GoQuarkChain clusters up and running.

 If you are interested in building everything from scratch, please refer to the [instruction](../../README.md#development-setup) to set up development environment for each for your hosts, then [run clusters](../../README.md#running-clusters) on them.

-To save your time and effort, [an automatic tool](./deployer) has been provided for you to deploy clusters to remote hosts based on Docker image for your convenience.
-Please refer to [deployer guide](./deployer/README.md) for detail.
+To save your time and effort, an automatic deploy tool has been provided for you to deploy clusters to remote hosts based on Docker image for your convenience.
+Please refer to [Deployer](./deployer/README.md#use-deploy-tool-to-start-clusters) for detail.

 ## Loadtest Configuration